minio/docs/source/operations/network-encryption.rst

           private.key
           public.crt

-   While you can have a single TLS certificate that covers all hostnames with multiple Subject Alternative Names (SAN), this would reveal the ``internal-example.net`` and ``s3-example.net`` hostnames to any client which inspects the server certificate.
+   While you can have a single TLS certificate that covers all hostnames with multiple Subject Alternative Names (SANs), this would reveal the ``internal-example.net`` and ``s3-example.net`` hostnames to any client which inspects the server certificate.
    Using a TLS certificate per hostname better protects each individual hostname from discovery.
+   The individual TLS certificate SANs **must** apply to the hostname for their respective parent node.

    If the client-specified hostname or IP address does not match any of the configured TLS certificates, the connection typically fails with a certificate validation error.